 The ability to move in a variety of directions offers great versatility, but for straight cuts, you may want to use another type of saw or use a guide to keep the jig saw on the line.

 Sometimes called a nailer, the nail gun does the work of a hammer but faster.

 You simply place the nail gun over the desired location and press the trigger.

 This will power the nail into the wood quickly and easily.

-The gun itself may use a spring-action, but more commonly the gun will be powered by compressed air, propane or butane, and some are even magnetically powered.
+The gun itself may use a spring-action, but more commonly, it will be powered by compressed air, propane, or butane, and some are even magnetically powered.

 When you need to place a lot of nails quickly, the nail gun is an indispensable tool.

-This device lets you hollow out sections of wood and other materials with ease.
+This multipurpose device lets you hollow out sections of wood and other materials with ease.

 The handheld sander comes in different designs.

 From the belt to orbital and even random orbit sanding machines, they can smooth the wood far faster compared to doing the job by hand.